priyamehta2772/llSPS-INT-516-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 -> Create an IBM Cloud Functions web action that allows Watson Assistant to post queries to Watson Discovery\
 -> Build a web application with integration to all these services & deploy the same on IBM Cloud Platform

+Here for Discovery dataset I have used Maruti Suzuki Celerio User Guide Book.